-SleepWave is a pad that slides easily under the mattress of A baby’s crib producing a variety of sleep inducing motions that alows Babies & parents get a good nights sleep
+SleepWave is a pad that slides easily under the mattress of A baby’s crib producing a variety of sleep inducing motions that allows Babies & parents get a good nights sleep

-We were asked to tackle the problem of sleep deprivation and meet the goals the National Sleep Awareness Roundtable (NSART) aims to achieve.
-The NSART aims to reduce the suffering of 70 million US citizens affected by sleep deprivation through creating awareness, promoting research and generating business opportunities.
+We were asked to tackle the problem of sleep deprivation the National Sleep Awareness Roundtable (NSART) aims to reduce, by generating business opportunities that attract financial investment and development.

 Team - Aarish Netarwala, Evan Howard, Mathew Clark, Tom GIlmore

-Our research findings uncover that motions caused by rocking, traveling in a car, simulate those experienced by a baby in the womb, generating familiarity and is known to induce sleep
+Our research findings uncover that motions caused by rocking, traveling in a car, simulate those experienced by a baby in the womb, generating familiarity that is known to induce sleep

 In our research we found there were either motion baby seats for soothing babies or cribs for sleeping.
 Sleepwave was aimed at combining the two to deliver a safe but viable alternative to soothe and allow the baby to sleep in the same place.